chrisdrifte/howtohitchhike/_book/011-tales-from-the-road-usa.md

 ---
-title: "Tales from the Road: USA"
+title: "Tales from the road: USA"
 coverImage: "/assets/book/011-tales-from-the-road-usa.jpg"
 pageNumber: 11
 excerpt: "Manchester, Tennessee to Boulder, Colorado (2000km).
 “Let’s try to make it all in one trip,” I said.
 Smelly, dirty, and hung-over, we stood up to face the traffic and held out our thumbs."